 - Set boundaries: In addition to setting time limits on your social media usage, you could limit what you see.
 Maybe unfollow anyone that posts triggering or harmful content.

-If you’re still struggling with social media use, it might be time to take a social media detox.
+If you’re still struggling with social media use, it might be time to take a social media dopamine detox.

 There are already pending lawsuits against Meta (Facebook and Instagram), Snap (Snapchat), ByteDance (TikTok), and Google (YouTube) that involve issues surrounding social media addiction and adolescents.
 If you or a loved one has been addicted to social media and suffered psychological or physical harm, you could be entitled to financial compensation.
 Some examples of harm related to social media usage are suicide/self-harm, anxiety, depression, and eating disorders.